How to Measure for Compression Socks: Step-by-Step Guide with Size Chart

 Even with detailed instructions, measuring can be intimidating.
 That's why our certified fitters are here.
 Book an appointment, and we'll measure your legs, try on sample stockings, and discuss your lifestyle and goals.
 We'll also teach you how to put on and remove your garments, because technique matters.
 Some people use donning gloves or butlers (special frames) to slide stockings up smoothly.
 Others use a little baby powder.
 We'll find what works for you.
 As New Jersey's #1 DME solution, we offer a full range of brands and can special order custom flat knit pieces.
 You're not alone in this process.

 Ready to get properly fitted?
-Contact us today via mcbdme.com/contact or stop by our Hawthorne store to schedule your free measurement consultation.
+Contact us today via mcbdme.com/contactus or stop by our Hawthorne store to schedule your free measurement consultation.
 Bring your doctor's prescription if you have one; if not, we can still measure and help you plan for your next appointment.
-Let’s take the guesswork out of compression therapy so you can feel confident and comfortable.
+Let's take the guesswork out of compression therapy so you can feel confident and comfortable.